-movement artist
+movement arts

 wonder through rigor

-A director, choreographer, and performer, I am best known as the founder of the dance company BANDALOOP, whose trailblazing fusion of postmodern movement, rock climbing technology, and a spirit of adventure is world-renowned.
-My work initiates a shift of perspective and ignites a sense of possibility.
+I am best known as the founder of BANDALOOP, whose trailblazing fusion of postmodern movement, climbing technology, and a spirit of adventure is internationally recognized.Â

 “Amelia not only creates riveting, internationally-acclaimed dance works that literally defy gravity, she also works in the field to help others advance.”